 Contents

-Introdu Iction 2
+Introduction 2

 Lecture 1: Cobordisms 2

 1.1 Classical definitions 2

 1.2 Cobordism categories, first attempt 4

 1.3 Categories, groupoids, and spaces 5

 1.4 Invertible field theories (poor man's version) 9

 Lecture 2: Topologically enriched (cobordism) categories 10

 2.1 Topologically enriched cobordism categories 10

-2.2 Manifold bundles and bundles of cobordisms 11
+2.2 Manifold bundles and bundles of cobordisms 12

 2.3 Infinite dimensional ambient space 13

 2.4 Categories versus enriched categories 14

 2.5 The main theorem 17

 Lecture 3: More structure 19

 3.1 Symmetric monoidal structures 19

 3.2 Symmetric monoidal structure on the universal groupoid under C 21

 3.3 Little disks 22

 3.4 Structure on embedded cobordism categories 25

 3.5 Topological categories 25

 2010 Mathematics Subject Classification.
 Primary 57R90, 57R15, 57R56, 55P47.
 Key words and phrases.
 Park City Mathematics Institute, mapping class group, surface bundles.

+3.6 Conclusion 26

+Lecture 4: Cobordism classes and characteristic classes 28

+4.1 Stable homology of moduli spaces of surfaces 28

+4.2 Cohomology of morphism spaces 30

+4.3 Cobordisms with connectivity restrictions 32

+4.4 Cohomology of morphism spaces 34

+Exercises (by A. Debray, S. Galatius, M. Palmer) 36

+5.1 Exercise set 1 36

+5.2 Exercise set 2 38

+5.3 Exercise set 3 41

+Solution 45

+Introduction

-Invertible Field Theories 3.6 Conclusion 26 Lecture 4: Cobordism classes and characteristic classes 28 4.1 Stable homology of moduli spaces of surfaces 28 4.2 Cohomology of morphism spaces 30 4.3 Cobordisms with connectivity restrictions 32 4.4 Cohomology of morphism spaces 34 Exercises (by A. Debray, S. Galatius, M. Palmer) 35 5.1 Exercise set 1 35 5.2 Exercise set 2 37 5.3 Exercise set 3 40 Solutions to selected exercises (by A. Debray, S. Galatius, M. Palmer) 43 6.1 Solution to Exercise 5.2.2(b) 43 6.2 Solution to Exercise 5.3.1(e) 47 Introduction The notion of cobordism between smooth manifolds and its relationship with homotopy theory goes back at least to the work of Pontryagin and Thom.
+The notion of cobordism between smooth manifolds and its relationship with homotopy theory goes back at least to the work of Pontryagin and Thom.
 In these lectures we will outline some more recent developments, including connections to diffeomorphism groups.

 Acknowledgments I would like to thank Arun Debray and Martin Palmer for their help with the exercise sessions during the summerschool including their coauthorship on the exercises at the end of these notes.
 I also thank David Ayala and Ulrike Tillmann for helpful conversations and feedback on draft versions of these notes.
 Finally, I thank the PCMI and all participants for creating a unique and inspiring atmosphere.

 The author was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 682922), the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92), and the EliteForsk Prize.

-Lecture 1: Cobordisms Recall that a smooth manifold M is closed if it is compact and $\partial M = \emptyset$.
+Lecture 1: Cobordisms

+Recall that a smooth manifold M is closed if it is compact and $\partial M = \emptyset$.
 We do not require M to be connected.
 For any $d \in \mathbb{Z}$, the empty set is a manifold of dimension d.

 1.1.
+Classical definitions

-Classical definitions Definition 1.1.1.
-Let M_0 and M_1 be smooth closed manifolds of dimension d - 1.
-An (abstract) cobordism from M to N is a triple (W, c{in} , c{out}), where W is a compact 2 manifold, and $$c{in}:[0,\infty)\times M_0 \hookrightarrow W$$ $$c{out}:(-\infty,0]\times M_1 \hookrightarrow W$$ are smooth embeddings with disjoint images, such that $$\partial W = c{\text{in}}(\{0\} \times M_0) \cup c{\text{out}}(\{0\} \times M_1).$$ Sometimes we shall omit the two charts c{in} and c{out} from the notation and simply say "W is a cobordism from M_0 to M_1 " and write $W : M_0 \rightsquigarrow M_1$.
+Definition 1.1.1.
+Let M_0 and M_1 be smooth closed manifolds of dimension d-1.
+An (abstract) cobordism from M to N is a triple (W, c{in}, c{out}) , where W is a compact manifold, and

+$$c{in}: [0, \infty) \times M_0 \hookrightarrow W$$

+$$c{out}: (-\infty, 0] \times M_1 \hookrightarrow W$$

+are smooth embeddings with disjoint images, such that

+$$\partial W = c{in}(\{0\} \times M_0) \cup c{in}(\{0\} \times M_1).$$

+Sometimes we shall omit the two charts c{in} and c{out} from the notation and simply say "W is a cobordism from M_0 to M_1 " and write $W: M_0 \rightsquigarrow M_1$.

 Two manifolds M_0 and M_1 are cobordant if there exists a cobordism from M_0 to M_1 .